 For internet users who are concerned with their online privacy, a VPN is arguably the best tool they can use to keep their online activities undercover.

-However, what users may not realize is that some VPNs let them down by leaking critical information about their connection and online activities.
+However, users may not realize that some VPNs let them down by leaking critical private information about their connection and online activities.

-Some VPN apps also don’t do a comprehensive job of protecting your privacy if your VPN connection is interrupted.
+Some VPN apps also don’t do a thorough job of protecting your internet privacy if your VPN connection is interrupted.
 These apps offer faulty “kill switch” protection, which leaves your internet activities exposed if you lose your VPN connection.

-In this article, I’ll walk you through connecting to your current VPN of choice and visiting a few websites that will put your “protected” connection through some quick tests.
-While these tests won’t identify all leakage issues with your VPN, they’re still a good indication as to whether or not it’s doing its job.
+In this article, I’ll walk you through connecting to your current VPN of choice and visiting a few websites that will put your “protected” connection through some quick security tests.
+While these tests won’t identify all leakage issues with your VPN, they’re still a good indication of whether or not it’s doing its job.

 Basic VPN Tests & Checks